This is most likely not a complete listing. I apologise if I have overlooked anyone, and will happily add anyone brought to my attention.

 PANKY’S Pty.
 Ltd:

 This company started advertising button covering machines, dies and moulds in 1946.
 It later advertised as a button merchants and importers.
-It went into liquidation in 1974.
+They went into liquidation in 1974.

 POLYFIELD Pty Ltd: